mjboxboat/katacoda-testing/kubernetes-fundamentals-1/clusterip-lab/step1.md

-*Please review the below information while your Kubernetes evironment is deployed.*
+*Please review the below information while your Kubernetes environment is deployed.
+This will take 2-3 minutes.*

 Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service.
 Services allow your applications to receive traffic.
 Services can be exposed in different ways by specifying a type in the ServiceSpec: